 Over the years, these physical migrations were accompanied with drastic mental shifts.
 As my neurons switched from fluorescent graduate school to natural light my brain’s incipient rebellion against the structures of mathematics grew artbumps and idealistic and visionary corkscrews.

-In order to set up a community garden on city-owned land a group must first have a letter of permission from the alderman.
-The care, feeding, and appeasement of this individual will occupy a significant portion of your attention for the next few years, because aldermen are sneaky and opportunistic individuals.
+To set up a community garden on city-owned land a group must first have a letter of permission from the alderman.
+The care, feeding, and appeasement of this individual will occupy a significant portion of your attention for the next few years because aldermen are sneaky and opportunistic individuals.
 Who can possibly object to a community garden?
-Just wait and you will be enlightened.
+Just wait, and you will be enlightened.

 We all see a “vacant” lot through different eyes.
 The biologist sees an ecosystem; the neighbors may see an eyesore or a rat haven; a realtor sees dollar signs.
 It’s the same piece of land variously colored by dreams, fears, and priorities.
 Our first complainers lived next door.
 They were upset because “someone might throw tomatoes,” never stopping to think that children throw things and tomatoes are softer than rocks.

 Once you have a permission letter, there are several different agencies that can help you.
 The City Department of Environment has a program known as Greencorps that provides training for the core group that plans the garden as well as physical and financial assistance.
 Another option is Neighborspace, an urban land trust that purchases land for community-managed open space purposes.
 A third option would be Openlands, an organization devoted to the protection of the environment.

 All of these groups are dedicated and can be quite helpful.
 They will throw questions at you that need to be answered: who is responsible?
 How will you get water?
 What toxins are in your soil?
 What do you plan on growing?